Swasth-Apps/swasth.co/src/pages/blog/cognitive-behavior-therapy-cbt-for-anxiety.md

 If you are stressed, you will be anxious; hence leading to anxiety.
 It is a natural body response, towards anything strange that you are doing, or doing it for the first time.
 For Example, attending your first interview, relocating at a new place, delivering a speech, etc. Such a feeling prevails as long as you face it.
 But if it is always there with you, disturbing you every moment, losing your confidence and affecting your normal character; then it is an alarm to consult your doctor or a therapist.

-The best therapy suggested to deal with your anxiety would probably be CBT (Cognitive Behavioural Therapy).
+The best therapy suggested to deal with your anxiety would probably be CBT (Cognitive Behavior Therapy).
 CBT for anxiety helps to change your thought pattern in a way that, even if triggered the situation would not go worse.
-Cognitive Behavioural Therapy for anxiety involves the following steps:
+Cognitive Behavior Therapy for anxiety involves the following steps:

 ![CBT for Anxiety](/img/cbt.jpg "CBT for Anxiety")